Classifier-agnostic saliency map extraction: Introduction

-In this work, we aim to find saliency maps indicating pixels which aid classification, i.e. we want to find pixels in the input image such that if they were masked, it would confuse \emph{an unknown classifier}.
-Assuming we were given a classifier, a naive approximate solution would be to train a generative model to output a mask (a saliency map) confusing that classifier.
-That can be achieved using a simple GAN-like approach \citep{goodfellow2014generative} where the classifier acts as a fixed discriminator.
-Unfortunately, as we prove experimentally, this solution suffers from the same issues as prior approaches.
-We argue that the strong dependence on a given classifier lies at the center of the problem.
+We show that the strong dependence on a given classifier lies at the center of the problem.
 To tackle this directly we propose to train a saliency mapping that is not strongly coupled with any specific classifier.
-Our approach, a \emph{class-agnostic saliency map extraction}, can be formulated as a practical algorithm that realizes our goal.
+Our approach, a \emph{classifier-agnostic saliency map extraction}, which we formulate as a practical algorithm (cf. Alg.~\ref{alg1}), realizes our goal.
+We qualitatively find that it extracts higher quality saliency maps compared to classifier-dependent methods, as can be seen in Figure~\ref{fig:example_masks}.
+Extracted saliency maps show all the evidence without using any symptom-masking methods like total variation regularization.

-Our focus on classifier-agnostic saliency maps is not our objective per se, it is a remedy that resolves the core problem.
-The proposed approach results in a neural network based saliency mapping that only depends on an input image.
-We qualitatively find that it extracts higher quality saliency maps compared to classifier-dependent methods, as can be seen in Fig.~\ref{fig:example_masks}.
-Extracted saliency maps show all the evidence without using any symptom-masking methods: difficult to tune regularization penalties (such as total variation), exotic activation functions, complex training procedures or image preprocessing tricks (such as superpixels), etc. We also evaluate our method quantitatively by using the extracted saliency maps for object localization.
-We observe that the proposed approach outperforms the existing weakly-supervised techniques setting the new state of the art result on the ImageNet dataset and closely approaches the localization performance of a strongly supervised model.
-Furthermore, we experimentally validate that the proposed approach works reasonably well even for classes unseen during training.
+We evaluate our method quantitatively using the extracted saliency maps for object localization.
+The proposed approach outperforms the prior weakly-supervised techniques, setting the new state of the art result on the ImageNet dataset~\citep{deng2009imagenet} and almost approaches the localization performance of a strongly supervised model.
+Furthermore, our method does not require the true object class at inference time and works well even for classes unseen during training (see Section~\ref{subsec:unseen_classes}).

-Our method has many potential applications, in which being classifier-agnostic is of primary importance.
-For instance, in medical image analysis, where we are interested not only in class prediction but also in indicating which part of the image is important to classification.
-Importantly, however, it is criticial to indicate all parts of the image, which can influence diagnosis, not just ones used by a specific classifier.